railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 :guilabel:`Compute Data`.
 You will find the raw materials there that are required for the production and the operations needed by the assembly staff.

-If you want to start production, click the button :guilabel:`Confirm Production`, and Open ERP then automatically completes the :guilabel:`Products to Consume` field in the :guilabel:`Consumed Products` tab and :guilabel:`Products to Finish` field in :guilabel:`Finished Products` tab.
+If you want to start production, click the button :guilabel:`Confirm Production`, and OpenERP then automatically completes the :guilabel:`Products to Consume` field in the :guilabel:`Consumed Products` tab and :guilabel:`Products to Finish` field in :guilabel:`Finished Products` tab.